Here’s a 7 Step Guide to designing and implementing a Project Methodology.

 7. Changing with the times:

-As the times’ change so will your needs and requirements and therefore reviewing your methodology is highly important.
+As times change so will your needs and requirements and therefore reviewing your methodology is highly important.
 By doing so you can ensure that the project methodology is fully optimized against your current needs.
 If any improvements need to be made a plan of action can be drafted.

-By following these steps, and making any changes where you see fit, designing and implementing a Project Methodology into your organisation and project team will be a much smoother process.
+By following these steps, and making any changes where you see fit, designing and implementing a Project Methodology into your organization and project team will be a much smoother process.

-No matter what Project Methodology you choose you will be interested to hear that Cora is methodology agnostic, meaning that it can be easily configured to an organizations business processed.
-Watch an overview of the platform at corasystems.com/takeatour
+No matter what Project Methodology you choose you will be interested to hear that Cora is methodology agnostic, meaning that it can be easily configured to an organization’s business process.
+Watch an overview of the platform at corasystems.com/demos